bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 grep -B 1 -A 2 GATTACA ctl1.fastq
 ```

 The `-A` flag stands for "after match" so it's returning the line that matches plus the two after it.
 The `-B` flag returns that number of lines before the match, so that's returning the fastq header.
+**count on fingers** So, that's one line before, the line containing the sequence, and two lines after.
+So, four.

 ---

 **EXERCISE**

-Search for the sequence 'GATTTTTACA' (GATTACA with 5 T's instead of 2) in ctl1.fastq file and in the output have the sequence name.
+1. Search for the sequence 'GATTTTTACA' (GATTACA with 5 T's instead of 2) in ctl1.fastq file and in the output have the sequence name.
 The output should look like this:

 ```
 @SRR1145047.5880759
 AAGCTAAAAAAAAAATGGATGTTTCAGTTAAATGTTTTAAAGAGGTACAGATTTTTACAAGGACATAATATAAG
 ```

-Next, search for that sequence in all the FASTQ files.
+2. Search for that sequence in all the FASTQ files.

 ---

 ### Redirection & Pipes

-We're excited we have all these sequences that we care about that we just got from the FASTQ files.
-Perhaps that was some really important motif that is going to help us answer some important question.
-But all those sequences just went whizzing by with grep.
+So, it's really great that we've found these lines containing the sequence we are interested in,
+but, unfortunately, when `grep` gives us our results, it feels like those sequences go by much too fast to really understand them.
 How can we capture them?

-We can do that with something called "redirection".
-The idea is that we're redirecting the output to the terminal (all the stuff that went whizzing by) to something else.
+We can do that with something called **redirection**.
+The idea is that we are taking
+everything that `grep` is *directing* to the terminal and *redirecting* it someplace else.

+#### <
 In this case, we want to write it to a file, so that we can look at it later.

-We do this with: `>`.
+We do this with the character: `>`, commonly known as the "greater than" sign.

-Let's try it out and put all the sequences that contain 'GATTACA' from all the files in to another file called "gattaca-reads.txt".
+We are going to use this symbol write all the sequences that contain 'GATTACA' from all the files into another file called "gattaca-reads.txt".

 ```bash
 grep GATTACA *.fastq > gattaca-reads.txt
 ```

 The prompt should sit there a little bit, and then it should look like nothing happened.
 But type `ls`.
 You should have a new file called "gattaca-reads.txt".
 Take a look at it and see if it has what you think it should.

 ```bash
 ls
 less gattaca-reads.txt
 ```
+When we look inside gattaca-reads.txt, we see that `grep` has also told us the name of the
+file where it found the pattern, which is really helpful, because we might want to
+go back to that original file to look at it further.

+#### | Pipe
 There's another useful redirection command that we're going to show, and that's called the pipe: `|`.
 It's probably not a key on your keyboard you use very much.
+It can be found just below
-What `|` does is take the output that scrolling by on the terminal and then can run it through another command.
-When it was all whizzing by before, we wished we could just slow it down and look at it, like we can with `less`.
-Well it turns out that we can!
-We pipe the `grep` command through `less`
+the backspace or the delete key, depending on your keyboard.
+What `|` does is take the
+*output* that scrolling by on the terminal and then pass it to another command to use as *input*.

+For example, when it was all whizzing by before, we wished we could just slow it down and look at it,
+like we can with `less`.
+Well, it turns out that we can!
+We pipe the `grep` command through to `less`

-The pipe '|' takes the output of the first thing and then puts it in to the second part
+The pipe '|' takes the output of the first thing and then feeds it to the second thing.

 ```bash
 grep GATTACA *.fastq | less
 ```
 Now we can use the arrows to scroll up and down and use `q` to get out.

+#### wc (water closet, I mean word count)
 There's another command called `wc`. `wc` stands for`word count`.
 It counts the number of lines or characters.
 So, we can use it to count the number of lines we're getting back from our `grep` command.
 And that will tell us how many sequences we're finding with that motif across all the files.

 ```bash